 26. Brandwatch

 Brandwatch is used to track and analyze your brand across social media platforms.
 It provides an avenue for you to highlight the most impactful mentions.
-Every mention is classified by site so that you can understand the quality of coverage.
+Every mention is classified by site so you can understand the quality of coverage.

 Pricing: Upon Request

-27. Google Insights
+27. Think with Google

 Pricing: Free